omonijobukola-cloud/AntiMalarial/README.md

-# Computational and Experimental Evaluation of Arylidene Hydrazilene Indenoimidazole Compounds Against Plasmodium berghei
+# IN-VIVO AND IN-SILICO STUDY ON THE EFFECTS OF ARYLIDENE HYDRAZINYL INDENOIMIDAZOLES ON Plasmodium berghei INFECTED RED BLOOD CELLS.

 ## Overview
 Malaria remains one of the world's leading infectious diseases, with the emergence of drug-resistant Plasmodium species posing a major challenge to current treatment strategies.
 Developing new antimalarial compounds and understanding how they interact with parasite targets are therefore critical areas of research.